rohanmahy/ietf-drafts/mahy-mimi-groupchat/draft-mahy-mimi-group-chat.md

 Alice could try to add Bob directly.
 To do that Alice needs a KeyPackage for each of Bob's clients.
-Depending on the provider and Bob's preferences, and Bob's relationship with Alice, the provider might not
+Depending on the provider and Bob's preferences, and Bob's relationship with Alice, the provider might not allow Alice to get a KeyPackage.

 Alice adds Bob directly.
 Alice needs to have the appropriate room permissions, and Bob needs to allow Alice to fetch the necessary information (the KeyPackages) to